francisco-simoes/kickstart.nvim/nvim_config_todos.md

+- gp to select last pasted text
+- <C-p> and <C-n> to change pasted text
 - Surround plugin
 - open pdfs with zathura.
-- file manager with similar capabilities to dired (maybe oil?)
 - completion in command line without using arrows.
 - session management like doom
 - t ab management like doom